cyborginstitute/taskfile/docs/source/operation.rst

 -----------------

-Taskfile operates by scanning a directory tree for files that contain TODO keywords and copying *only* those TODO lines to a "cache."
+Taskfile operates by scanning a directory tree for files that contain or begin with one of the TODO keywords and copying *only* those TODO lines to a "cache."
 Todo lists are then built from this mirroed "cache tree."
 Using GNU Make's dependency checking, when running Taskfile, files in the cache (and the todo lists themselves) are only reread or rescanned when the TODO items change.

 Depending on the number of files and the number of lines in the file, the initial creation of a crash can take a number of seconds; however,